Webs of Type P: Category Equivalences

 \begin{theorem} For any $n \geq 1$, the tensor ideal generated by the morphism $f_{n+1}$ in $\pWeb$ and $\pWeb_{\uparrow \downarrow}$ is the kernel of the functors $G$ and $G_{\uparrow \downarrow}$, respectively. \end{theorem}

-\begin{proof} We first consider $\pWeb$ and use the commutative diagram from \cref{comdiag}.
+\begin{proof} This follow directly from the previous result and standard explosion/contraction arguments.
+To explain, consider $\pWeb$ and the commutative diagram from \cref{comdiag}.
 A simple diagram chase along with the fact that $F'$ is an isomorphism and $f_{n+1}$ is in the kernel of $F$ shows this morphism and, hence, the tensor ideal it generates, lies in the kernel of $G$.

 On the other hand, let $\bba$ and $\bbb$ be objects of $\pWeb$ and let $f \in \Hom_{\pWeb}(\bba ,\bbb)$ satisfy $G(f)=0$.
 Then $G(\exp_{\bba , \bbb}(f))=0$.
-Since $F'$ is an isomorphism, there is a $g \in \Hom_{\mathcal{B}(0,-1)}([|\bba |], [|\bbb |])$ such that $F'(g) = \exp_{\bba ,\bbb}(f)$.
-By the commutativity of the right hand triangle, $F(g)=0$ and hence, by \cref{T:KernelofF}, $g$ lies in the tensor ideal of $\mathcal{B}(0,-1)$ generated by $f_{n+1}$.
+Since $F'$ is an isomorphism, there is a $g \in \Hom_{\mathcal{B}}([|\bba |], [|\bbb |])$ such that $F'(g) = \exp_{\bba ,\bbb}(f)$.
+By the commutativity of the right hand triangle, $F(g)=0$ and hence, by \cref{T:KernelofF}, $g$ lies in the tensor ideal of $\mathcal{B}$ generated by $f_{n+1}$.
 Applying the isomorphism $F'$, this implies $\exp_{\bba , \bbb }(f)$ lies in the tensor ideal of $\pWeb$ generated by $f_{n+1}$.
 Since the map $\con_{\ob{a}, \ob{b}}$ is given by pre- and post-composing with morphisms, tensor ideals are preserved.
 Therefore, $\con_{\bba , \bbb }(\exp_{\bba , \bbb }(f)) = \bba !\bbb !f$ lies in the tensor ideal of $\pWeb$ generated by $f_{n+1}$.
 Hence, so does $f$.
 This proves the claim regarding the functor $G$.

-Diagram chase arguments using the commutative diagram in \cref{Orcomdiag} along with the fact that relevant the maps are given by pre- and post- composing with morphisms (and, hence, preserve tensor ideals) proves the statement for $G_{\uparrow \downarrow}$.
-We leave the details to the reader. \end{proof}
+Diagram chase arguments using the commutative diagram in \cref{Orcomdiag} along with the fact that relevant the maps are given by pre- and post- composing with morphisms (and, hence, preserve tensor ideals) proves the statement for $G_{\uparrow \downarrow}$. \end{proof}

-\begin{remark} The assumption that $\k$ is algebraically closed allows us to cite the results from \cite{Coulembier1}.
-We expect it is not necessary.
-We also remark that Coulembier describes how to construct the morphism $f_{n+1}$.
-It would be interesting to describe it explicitly in terms of diagrams. \end{remark}

 We end this section by pointing out that under the assumptions of the present section the injectivity statements of \cref{HomIsomPlus,OrHomIsomPlus} can be made sharp.

 \begin{proposition} Let $n \geq 1$ and set $\ell = (n+1)(n+2)/2$.
 Then, the maps